-In 2010, when I started as a freelancer – I had no idea how far would it go.
-This uncertainty was actually not due to the risk of client-management but due to one ultimate problem that every freelancer suffers in the start, “How will I get paid?”.
+When I started as a freelancer in 2010 – I had no idea how far it would go.
+This uncertainty was not due to the risk of client-management but due to one ultimate problem that every freelancer suffers in the start, “How will I get paid?”.

 At the start I picked my single and double digit dollar payments using PayPal and NEFT.
 But once it jumped to three digits and a forth, PayPal completely took over foreign transactions and IMPS replaced NEFT.
 PayPal, however, has tedious rules and costs a lot of your hard-earned money as commission charges.
 I looked out for PayPal alternatives and found Payoneer that seemed promising.

-Of all those alternate payment services Payoneer was the one that was most impressive.
-With more features and lesser transaction charges, Payoneer seems quite suitable for freelance payments.
+With more features and fewer transaction charges, Payoneer seems quite suitable for freelance payments.
 Now, since they have started focusing on the Indian market – I figured the need of writing of a short follow-up.

 What is Payoneer?